4nkt/testing-javascript/packages/testing-node/README.md

 # Testing Node

 👋 hi there!
-This is a workshop repo to teach you how to test your Node.js Apps!
+This is a workshop repo to learn how to test your Node.js Apps!

 ## Outline